zen-0wl/XAl-on-healthcare-diagnostics/README.md

 ---

-## Acknowledgments

-Special thanks to my **supervisor** namely Dr. Sharyar Wani, **university**, **friends** and **family** for their guidance and continuous support throughout the project.
-This work wouldn't have been possible without access to **public healthcare datasets** and  **open-source XAI tools**.

 ---

-This **README** aims to provide a comprehensive overview of the project, serving as a quick guide for anyone interested in understanding the scope, methodology, and results of the research.
 Feel free to reach out for any questions or collaboration opportunities!